Ivanv3lkov/The-Burger-Builder-App/README.md

-This app is a part of React-Course-Udemy-The-Complete-Guide-incl-Hooks-React-Router-Redux.

-It was created with two different approaches.
+This app was created with two different approaches.
-The first one is with using class-based-components and the lifecycle methods and the second one is with function components and hooks.
+The first one is based on class-based-components and the lifecycle methods and the second one is based on function components and hooks.